calliehart/bamazon/README.md

 ## Description

 This app runs on the command line using node and connects to a MySQL database.
-It shows you a table of items with information about each and prompts you to endter an item number to purchase.
+It shows you a table of items with information about each and prompts you to enter an item number to purchase.
 Once you have chosen an item it asks for a quantity.
 If that quantity is available, it shows you the total cost of the transaction and updates the table to reflect the new quantities available.

 Prompts: